How to Unclog a French Drain? Expert Guide

 3. Insert a Garden Hose into the Drain

 A garden hose is a flexible water tube commonly used for watering plants, but it’s also an effective tool for clearing minor clogs in a French drain.
-Using garden hose we can dislodge small debris, dirt, or sediment buildup in the drain.
-We highly recommend using moderate pressure, it helps to push the loose obstructions through the pipe.
-If this method does not work for you we recommend you to use a drain snake.
+Using a garden hose, we can dislodge small debris, dirt, or sediment buildup in the drain.
+We highly recommend using moderate pressure, as it helps to push the loose obstructions through the pipe.
+If this method does not work for you, we recommend that you use a drain snake.

 4. Use a Drain Snake